Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Emergency Management, Environment and Society, Tropical/Hurricanes

-(0 reviews) - Description
+(2 ratings) - Description

 - Designed primarily for middle school students and funded by FEMA and the NWS, this module creates a scenario to frame learning activities that focus on hurricane science and safety.
 Versions are also available for hearing, motor, and visually impaired students, as well as Spanish-speaking students.